Posts Entity Framework - Automatic EntityTypeConfiguration Registration

 {

-public static Action<ModelBuilder> CreateAutoApplier(
+public static Action<ModelBuilder> CreateAutoApplier(Type targetContextType)

 {